eiae/housing-monitor/Tasks.md

 # **To Do**

 ## Main:
-* refactor IHP data file to read data from excel or from website
-* refactor files to use specific country label consistently
-* try out different variable choices
-* document results in Rmd
+* transform back to index for monthly and quarterly series with forecast
+* use ihdp vintages for forecast exercise